- About Us

 - Contact Us

-An exemplary work of traditional indian art perfected here by R. Mani.
-Inspired by women figures of world famous Khajuraho Temple, R. Mani skilfully created his own masterpiece - Godess Manasa .
-She is one of the deities in Hinduism, also known as Snake Goddess.
+An exemplary work of traditional Indian Art perfected here by R. Mani.
+Inspired by women figures of the world famous Khajuraho Temple, R. Mani skilfully creates his own masterpiece - Godess Manasa .
+She is one of the deities in Hinduism, also known as the Snake Goddess.
 She is worshipped in India for fertility and prosperity.

 View more from our collection of Indian garden ornaments.

 Product DetailsBrand: Mystik RiverProduct Code: Figurine025Availability: trueWeight: 9.2kg